Tamschi/unquote/README.md

 Reverse quote macros... that is: Macros to parse input from a ParseStream according to a given pattern.

 > Note: This library is as work in progress.
 While I don't expect large breaking changes to the syntax, there are missing features and error messages aren't always great yet.
+>
+> This macro currently requires `syn` to be available in the current namespace with at least the `"parsing"` feature enabled.
+This should get fixed with the next larger refactor.

 ## Installation